francoisrob/cli_youtube/README.md

 - [ytcc](https://github.com/woefe/ytcc)

   For the moment ytcc needs to be set up seperately from the command line first before running this script.
-  This includes importing/saving current Youtube Subcriptions from Google Takeout, more details in the repo.
+  This includes importing/saving current Youtube Subcriptions from Google Takeout, more details in their repo.

 ## Running